Gerald William Beeman, 93, of Grawn, died Saturday, Feb. 3, 2018 at Spectrum Health-Butterworth Hospital in Grand Rapids.

-Jerry is survived by his children, Gary (Donna) Beeman and Rodney (Christine) Beeman; grandchildren, Tricia (Scott) Leesch, Tod (Jaime) Beeman, Robin (Matt) Keller, Jason (Michele) Beeman, Travis (Sara) Beeman, Walter (Mackenzie) Beeman and Rodney (Cathy) Beeman; and great-grandchildren, Abagail, Laruen, Brock, Ridge and Trent Beeman, Kyle Leesch, True and Olivia Beeman, Ava Keller, Brianna Leesch, Logan Keller, Gauge, Gracie, Wyatt, Tessa and Courtney, Parker, Travis and Colton Beeman; and sisters, Maxine Olson and Nancy McRoberts.
+Jerry is survived by his children, Gary (Donna) Beeman and Rodney (Christine) Beeman; grandchildren, Tricia (Scott) Leesch, Tod (Jaime) Beeman, Robin (Matt) Keller, Jason (Michele) Beeman, Travis (Sara) Beeman, Walter (Mackenzie) Beeman and Rodney (Cathy) Beeman; great-grandchildren, Abagail, Laruen, Brock, Ridge and Trent Beeman, Kyle Leesch, True and Olivia Beeman, Ava Keller, Brianna Leesch, Logan Keller, Gauge, Gracie, Wyatt, Tessa and Courtney, Parker, Travis and Colton Beeman; and sisters, Maxine Olson and Nancy McRoberts.

-In addition to his parents and wife, Jerry was preceded in death by his brothers, Walter, Ed and Larry; and sisters, Ada, Joann and Mary Elizabeth.
+In addition to his parents and wife, Jerry was preceded in death by his brothers, Bert, Walter, Ed and Larry; and sisters, Ada, Joann and Mary Elizabeth.